Goobwabber/Goobwabber/README.md

 ### Overview:

-- Maintainer of [MultiplayerExtensions](https://github.com/Zingabopp/MultiplayerExtensions), the core multiplayer mod for Beatsaber.
+- Main contributor for [MultiplayerExtensions](https://github.com/Goobwabber/MultiplayerExtensions), the core multiplayer mod for Beatsaber.
 - I also manage a few more multiplayer mods:
-  - [MultiQuestensions](https://github.com/Goobwabber/MultiQuestensions), the Oculus Quest version of MultiplayerExtensions
   - [MultiplayerAvatars](https://github.com/Goobwabber/MultiplayerAvatars), a mod that allows other players to see your custom VR avatars in multiplayer.

 I do a lot of work on smaller private projects behind the scenes as well.